MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 To be eligible, the applicant must satisfy [the mobility requirements of Marie Skłodowska-Curie actions](https://ec.europa.eu/research/participants/data/ref/h2020/other/guides_for_applicants/h2020-guide-appl-msca-itn_en.pdf).
 At the time of recruitment, the potential candidate

+* "_must not have resided or carried out their main activity (work, studies, etc.) in the country of the recruiting beneficiary for more than 12 months in the 3 years immediately before the recruitment date.
+Compulsory national service, short stays such as holidays, and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are not taken into account_".
+* "_be in the first four years (full-time equivalent research experience) of their research careers and have not been awarded a doctoral degree_".

 <img width="70" src="https://mklab.iti.gr/projects/nobias/flag_yellow_low.jpg" alt="EU Emblem" />